grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "To be transparent" the old lady continued, "I did receive a note that you might be a good fit for this particular work.
 It's not exactly coincidence that I found you in here."

 Percy put a couple of things together and realized the dock boss must have sent word to this lady.
 An awfully nice gesture --- if they weren't setting Percy up.
 She wondered what she had done to deserve a kind move from the dock boss.
 "Thanks for the transparency.
-I don't like the suggestion of a benign universe that coincidence would have suggested."
+I don't like the suggestion of a benign universe that coincidence would have fucking suggested."

 "Ah," said the lady, "yes, it's easier to believe the plot and the happenings are motivated by someone's will, eh?
 That it isn't all just random chaos, and the coin-toss sometimes comes up in your favor?"

-"Oh I believe in the chaos," said Percy, "I just don't believe it comes up in my favor."
+"Oh I believe in the chaos," said Percy, "I just don't believe it comes up in my fucking favor."

 The lady grinned a wide gapped-tooth smile.
 "I think I can work with such a person.
 Would you be interested in coming back to my office and hearing the offer I have?
 It's... not really fit for public spaces."

 Percy again put aside the suspicion that she was being set up.
 She needed the work.
-"Yes lets."
-Percy put down the box of clamps, and noticed that the shopkeeper watched her do so.
+"OK lady.
+I'll hear whatever the fuck is you've got to say."
+Percy put down the box of clamps, and noticed that the shopkeeper watching her do so.

 [//]: # (### Negotiation with Trinity for the explosives shipping job)

 "My name is Trinity." croaked the old lady as she hobbled along next to Percy.

 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.
-"That's an interesting name."
+"That's an interesting fucking name."

 "I had a very devout upbringing.
 Your name is Percy, right?"

-"Sylvia Percy, ya.
-So you know all about me already?
+"Captain Sylvia Percy, ya.
+So you know all the fuck about me already?

+"My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?"

+"I'm a fucking sailor lady, what do you expect?"

+[//]: # (Why is there so much gratuitous cursing in this story?
+Your answer is above!)

-"In my line of work, it is best to know a little something about those you hire.
+Trinity walked on silently --- and Percy thought somewhat reproachfully --- for a minute.
+"Anyway.
+In my line of work, it is best to know a little something about those you hire.
 Though again, in the interest of transparency, all I really know is your name and that you have a boat."

 "What's with all the transparency?"
 Percy asked.

 "Ah yes.
 Typically I play my cards somewhat closer.
 But this job is of some urgency, so I am hoping to build some trust with you quickly.
 I can only hope you respond reciprocally.

 "Well then, in the interest of transparency you should know that my boat, as solid as she is, is currently in desperate need of some downtime for repairs.
-I'm not sure how much urgency we can put into picking up a job."
+There's a limited amount of urgency we can put into picking up a job."

 "With the amount I'll be offering you, I think you will be able to make the shortest possible downtime a priority."

-Percy didn't respond to that.
+Percy did not respond to that.
 This seemed too good to be true.
 This old lady was either senile, lying, or there was a catch yet to be revealed.

 "Here we are."
 Said Trinity, steering Percy towards a low creosoted wooden door set into the wall.
-The inside of Trinity's office had the same bare rock walls as all the other spaces, but was more warmly lit from sconces.
-There were wooden file cabinets along the walls.
-The center of the space had a few large heavily-stuffed leather chairs and a small table between them.
+The inside of Trinity's office had the same bare rock walls as all the other spaces, but was more warmly lit from sconces in place along the walls.
+Many wooden filing cabinets arrayed under the sconces also softened the feel of the space.
+The center of the space had a few large heavily-stuffed leather chairs and a small table between them that appeared to be constructed of some exotic wood.

 "I can offer you tea or coffee, Captain Percy."